HeyItsMcKay/Python-Scripts/README.md

 ## [Words](words.py)

 Does a bunch of random stuff with a [list of words](/words.txt), sourced from [dwyl's repo here](https://github.com/dwyl/english-words).
 To be honest, there isn't *too* much to this one at all, just a few sorts and direct comparisons to lists.
-I just like typing long words quickly, and finding words that alternate between fingers used is a great way to do so.
+I just like typing long words quickly, and finding words where each letter alternates between sides on the keyboard is a great way to do so.